erilu/cell-line-transcriptome-analysis/README.md

 ![PCA clustering of cell lines](https://github.com/erilu/R-Cell-Line-Transcriptome-Analysis/blob/master/results_PCA_cluster_hemato_vs_non.png)

+Above is a principal components analysis (PCA) plot on a subset of the cell lines in the dataset.
 We can observe that the hematopoietic cell lines cluster away from the non-hematopoietic cell lines in the PCA plot.
 This suggests that they have different gene expression profiles.
 The next plot will show us some of the genes that contribute to the clustering we see here.

 ### Volcano plot to visualize differentially expressed genes with p-value cutoff